 ARTICLE VI: OFFICERS

-Section 1: Offices of the Organization
+Section 1: Officers of the Organization

 This organization shall have as its officers a Moderator, Clerk, and Treasurer.